Salesforce backs Indian payments startup Razorpay – TechCrunch

 The Indian startup, which became a unicorn a year ago, said it has witnessed a 40-45% month-on-month growth in recent months.
 The startup is currently in the market to raise a new financing round and is negotiating a considerably larger valuation bump over the current value, according to a person familiar with the matter.

-Scores of corporate giants including Google, Facebook, and Microsoft have started to chase strategic investments in the world’s second largest internet market.
+Scores of corporate giants, including Google, Facebook and Microsoft, have started to chase strategic investments in the world’s second-largest internet market.
 Microsoft inked a strategic deal with Indian budget hotel chain Oyo, they confirmed this month.

-India has produced a record 27 unicorns this year so far, up from 11 last year as many high-profile global investors including Tiger Global, Falcon Edge Capital, Temasek, SoftBank Vision Fund 2, and Coatue Management increase the pace of their investments in the South Asian market.
-And the list continues to grow: A16z is in advanced stages to back Indian crypto startup CoinSwitch Kuber, TechCrunch reported last week.
+India has produced a record 27 unicorns this year so far, up from 11 last year, as many high-profile global investors, including Tiger Global, Falcon Edge Capital, Temasek, SoftBank Vision Fund 2 and Coatue Management, increase the pace of their investments in the South Asian market.
+And the list continues to grow: a16z is in advanced stages to back Indian crypto startup CoinSwitch Kuber, TechCrunch reported last week.